Content warning: picture of domestic abuse victim and misogynist "joke."

 It's about words and people who have the temerity to point out to you that your words can do them real and lasting psychological harm.
 And ten points see if you can find the irony in trying to silence one's detractors by claiming censorship.
 God fucking forbid you, as a writer, take a moment to consider what your words mean.
 Or did you miss the day they taught writing at writing school?

 Look, Anon, there are roughly nine categories of speech you have to be careful about?
 Racism, misogyny/sexism, ableism, transphobia/transantagonism, fatphobia, homophobia/heteronormativity, classism, ageism and certain kinds of religious/ethnic bigotry that don't fit neatly into race.
-There are some variations on a theme (like using words that violently shame sex workers), but mostly those are the words that harm people beyond mere "offense."
+There are some variations on a theme that don't fit neatly into those catagories (like using words that violently shame sex workers), but mostly those are the words that reinforce a social hierarchy and power dynamic and push people to the margins of society, operating beyond mere "offense."

 And by the way, it wasn't "those people" and their desert flower sensitivity that "gave words power."
 It's the oppressors who use those words to to justify their oppression, who have used these words to strip humans of their humanity, often in a bloody historical legacy, so it's really not asking that much for you to use .00001% of your ten terabytes of memory to learn the words that contribute to the systematic oppression of others.